aun-signage/aun-subscreen/README.md

 `aun-subscreen` is a re-implementation of a subset of *aun*, the kaigi signage system, which was operated at [RubyKaigi 2013](http://rubykaigi.org/2013).
 Since *aun* has lots of "RubyKaigi" specific features, it is too much for regular purpose.

 `aun-subscreen` is just for "subscreen", which gives a timeline views of tweets and IRC messages.
 By keeping the scope small, the deployment becomes much more simple.
-We, aun team, hope to see *aun* energizes the communication in many conferences!
+We, team aun, hope to see *aun* energizes the communication in many conferences!

 # Requirements